eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the WorkloadScheduler receives a `WorkloadOperation` to update a workload, and the workload state of all delete dependencies of the old workload are fulfilling their `DeleteCondition`, then the WorkloadScheduler shall enqueue a create `WorkloadOperation` containing the new workload.
+When the WorkloadScheduler receives a `WorkloadOperation` to update a workload and the workload is an inter-workload dependency of at least one other workload and the workload has fulfilled `DeleteCondition`s, then the WorkloadScheduler shall put a create `WorkloadOperation` containing the new workload into a waiting queue.

-Rationale: Even if the create of the new workload has already fulfilled inter-workload dependencies, the create `WorkloadOperation` is enqueued to perform the update in the default update strategy `AT_MOST_ONCE`.

-Rationale: The agent shall delete an updated workload with fulfilled delete conditions immediately to prevent the old workload from existing on the Runtime for a long period of time until the create of the new workload can be executed.
+Rationale: The default update strategy `AT_MOST_ONCE` requires that the agent shall only create the new workload of that update when the old workload is deleted regardless of the `AddCondition` from the inter-workload dependencies of the create are fulfilled or not.
-This performs the update operation by applying the default update strategy `AT_MOST_ONCE`.

 Tags:
 - WorkloadScheduler